xiem7j/ESP-01_flash_1.7.4/README.md

 Close the flash tool.
 Unplug the Arduino from the PC.
 Disconnect the cable from GPIO0 on the ESP-01 to GND.
 Plug the Arduino back in.
 Run the Arduino IDE and open the serial monitor.
+Set the line ending to "Both NL & CR".
+Set the baud rate to 115200.
 Check the firmware version with AT commands.
 An example of the output is shown below.

 ```